Ssstaffsignal

 Why this is L6:

-• Distinguishes burst tolerance from steady-state rate — shows you understand the operational difference between "100 per minute" implementations
+• Distinguishes burst tolerance from steady-state rate — operationally different for users

-• Specifies the client-facing contract (429 + Retry-After) as a first-class design decision, not an afterthought
+• Specifies the client contract (429 + Retry-After) as first-class, not an afterthought

 3